CWH — Camping World Holdings, Inc.

 April 30, 2026

-Summary of Camping World Holdings (CWH) Q1 2026 Earnings Call
+Camping World Holdings (CWH) Q1 2026 Earnings Call Summary

 1. Key Financial Results and Metrics

-- Revenue: $1.35 billion, reflecting a decline in new and used unit sales offset by a richer product mix, with new vehicle average selling prices (ASPs) up approximately 4% year-over-year.
+- Revenue: $1.35 billion, reflecting a decline in new and used unit sales but offset by a richer product mix with new vehicle average selling prices (ASPs) up approximately 4% year-over-year.

-- Gross Margins: New vehicle gross margin decreased by 148 basis points to 12.2%, while used vehicle gross margin declined by 91 basis points to 17.7%.
+- Gross Margins: New vehicle gross margin decreased by 148 basis points to 12.2%, and used vehicle gross margin declined by 91 basis points to 17.7%.

-- Cash Position: Ended the quarter with $200 million in cash and improved net debt leverage ratio to 5.6x from 8.1x in Q1 2025.
+- Cash Position: Ended the quarter with $200 million in cash; net debt leverage ratio improved to 5.6x from 8.1x year-over-year.

 2. Strategic Updates and Business Highlights